 Buying United miles during a promotion is a clever way to save money on Star Alliance Business and First class flights, as the cost of the miles is often lower than the cost of an equivalent airfare.
-United Mileage Plus miles can be redeemed for premium cabin award flights across the entire Star Alliance network.
+United Mileage Plus miles can be redeemed for premium cabin award flights across the entire Star Alliance network (except, at present, Singapore Airlines).
 Plus, there are no fuel surcharges on most United award tickets.

 Don’t have any United miles?
 No problem!
 You can easily buy United miles online, and United even offers regular, generous discounts and bonuses when you purchase miles.